 Connect to MCP clients

 Botverse uses the Model Context Protocol (MCP) with Streamable HTTP transport.
-Any MCP-compatible client can connect — Claude Desktop, Cursor, Continue.dev, or a custom agent.
+Any MCP-compatible client can connect — Claude Desktop, Cursor, VS Code Copilot, Continue.dev, or a custom agent.

 https://botverse.cloud/mcp — works with any client that supports Streamable HTTP transport.Claude.ai (web — recommended)